gini/gini-mobile-android/health-sdk/sdk/src/doc/source/flow.rst

 Show the MoreInformationFragment
 --------------------------------

-The ``MoreInformationFragment`` displays information and an FAQ about the payment feature.
+The ``MoreInformationFragment`` displays information and an FAQ section about the payment feature.
+It requires a ``PaymentComponent`` instance to show the icons of the available banks.

 To instantiate it use ``MoreInformationFragment.newInstance()`` and pass in your ``PaymentComponent`` instance: